KustoszApp/docs/source/configuration/installer.md

 ## `venv_path`

+Directory where Kustosz virtual environment will be created.

 ## `force_install_backend`

+By default, installer tries to *not* install server package - it will do so only if it was unable to determine installed version, or when requested version is different than installed version.
+By setting this to `true`, installer will always create new virtual environment and install Kustosz backend server.

 ## `force_install_frontend`

+By default, installer tries to *not* install frontend files - it will do so only if it was unable to determine installed version, or when requested version is different than installed version.
+By setting this to `true`, installer will always remove existing frontend files and download fresh copy from GitHub.

 ## `extra_python_packages`

+Any extra packages you want to install in Kustosz virtual environment.
+This variable is passed to `python -m pip install`.
+You may use it to install memcached driver or force specific version of Django.

 ## `kustosz_base_dir`

+Value of `$KUSTOSZ_BASE_DIR` environment variable.
+Kustosz will read settings from directory created here.

 ## `db_path`

+Directory where default SQLite database file will be created.

 ## `settings_path`

+Directory where `settings.yaml` and `settings.local.yaml` files will be put.
+Kustosz server requires this to be `$KUSTOSZ_BASE_DIR/settings`.

 ## `frontend_path`

+Directory where frontend files will be downloaded.
+This is referenced in NGINX virtual host configuration file, so NGINX server user needs to be able to read it.
+If you decide to use [WhiteNoise](https://whitenoise.evans.io/en/stable/), that path should be referenced in `STATICFILES_DIRS`.

 ## `settings_local_path`

+A **local** path to file that will become `settings.local.yaml` (see [Local files section on backend configuration page](./backend.md#local-files)).
+This file is input value to [`ansible.builtin.template`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html), which means that you can use [jinja2](https://jinja.palletsprojects.com/) and all the variables documented on this page.

 ## `configure_nginx_server`

+When `false`, during post-installation phase installer will not run steps related to NGINX server configuration.
+These steps are: configuring SELinux variables to allow NGINX to make HTTP connections, creating Kustosz virtual host configuration file in `/etc/nginx/` and running certbot, assuming `run_certbot` is `true`.

 ## `configure_system_services`

+When `false`, during post-installation phase installer will not run steps related to system services configuration.
+These steps are: putting special dispatcher script in [`systemd_dispatcher_path`](#systemd-dispatcher-path), creating template service file under `/etc/systemd/system/`, and starting and enabling four background tasks for Kustosz (gunicorn server, two Celery workers, and Celery beat).

 ## `nginx_template_path`